Efficient Alternating Minimization with Applications to Weighted Low Rank Approximation: Basic Definitions and Algebra Tools

 \section{Basic Definitions and Algebra Tools}

-In Section~\ref{sub:app_basic:weighted_regression}, we introduce weighted regression.
 In Section~\ref{sub:app_basic:weighted_property}, we present the properties of the weight matrix.
 Moreover, we explain the algebra tools which are used for later proofs.
 In Section~\ref{sub:app_basic:inequalities}, we present some basic algebraic inequalities.
 In Section~\ref{sub:app_basic:property}, we state a few simple facts about the norm properties.